 The sweet-spot of population density (for sustainable food-land-people assemblages in temperate climates) is estimated at a regional average of about one hectare per family, of six.
 Higher densities within towns, villages and estates, up to, say 80 people per hectare, would be offset by the broader farmscape within which they are located.
 Optimal habitancy patterns, local autonomy and self-reliance that match the region’s climate, landforms and resources would evolve with experience.

 What eventually grows best in a toxic field are the weeds that we’d hoped would be eliminated.

 In peasant parlance we use the term village to indicate a social partnership of members who have committed to a common agreement to develop sustainable living amongst themselves.
 The members may live apart, in which case their village is called a guild, or locally in which case it is called a hub; to indicate that it has a geographical base.
 A peri-rural hub that has established a code of living according to the Sustainable Abundance Framework, i.e. practising sustainability analysis as a founding principle, is called an AGRUS Hub.
 2

 Integrating the Abundance axiom into the Sustainable Framework is an ongoing community-building process.
-It allows each group to develop its particular interpretation, priorities and agenda, through their own discussions, and in accord with their own understanding and experience.
+It will allow each group to develop its particular interpretation, priorities and agenda, through their own discussions, and in accord with their own understanding and experience.
 We recommend this as a step-by-step progression—to community; to healthy living; to sustainability, before attempting onto the land.